 Fill in all the fields and add other channels if needed

-To start creating the autoresponder, provide an automation name, recipient list, sender’s email address and name, the schedule for sending (days and specific times like Monday to Friday at 9 a.m.), email subject and content.
+To start creating the autoresponder, provide an automation name, recipient list, sender’s email address and name, the schedule for sending (days and specific times like Monday to Friday at 9 a.m.), email subject line and content.
 Import and edit or create a new email template for the campaign and activate SMS — if the recipients' phone numbers are available — or push notifications if necessary.

 Send the autoresponder

 Select if the autoresponder should be sent immediately when the event is triggered or at a particular time after the action.

 Email autoresponder examples